-1954 A star is born as Carol Haney's understudy in The Pajama Game goes on in place of the ailing actress and is discovered by theatre critic George Freedly.
+1954 A star is born when Carol Haney's understudy in The Pajama Game goes on in place of the ailing actor and is discovered by theatre critic George Freedly.
 Writes Freedly in his review of the musical: "The night I saw the show, Miss Haney was sick and her understudy Shirley MacLaine took over.
 It was one of the most accomplished and completely professional performances I have had the pleasure of enjoying."
-It will not be long at all before the future Academy Award winner MacLaine will come to Hollywood's attention.
+It's not long before future Academy Award winner MacLaine comes to Hollywood's attention.

-1993 Howard Crabtree's Whoop-Dee-Doo!, the musical revue conceived, created and developed by Charles Catanese, Phillip George, Peter Morris, Dick Gallagher, Mark Waldrop and its namesake, Howard Crabtree, opens at the Actors' Playhouse.
-The latter three would later collaborate on When Pigs Fly, but Crabtree will fall ill due to complications of AIDS and die June 28, 1996 before the show opened on Aug.
-14.
+1993 Howard Crabtree's Whoop-Dee-Doo!, the musical revue conceived, created, and developed by Charles Catanese, Phillip George, Peter Morris, Dick Gallagher, Mark Waldrop, and its namesake, Howard Crabtree, opens at the Actors' Playhouse.

 2015 Patti LuPone stars as a headstrong community theatre diva in the world premiere of Douglas Carter Beane's semi-autobiographical play Shows for Days at Lincoln Center Theater's Mitzi E. Newhouse.
 Michael Urie co-stars as Car, the playwright's impressionable and wide-eyed alter ego.